'Greatest world has ever seen' - Williams tributes

 "Thank you, Serena.
 Your journey continues."

-Williams' third-round defeat by Tomljanovic - an extraordinary three hours befitting of the 40-year-old's final bow - brings down the curtains on a 27-year professional career that yielded 23 major singles wins.
+Williams' third-round defeat by Tomljanovic - an extraordinary three hours befitting of the 40-year-old's final bow - brings down the curtain on a 27-year professional career that yielded 23 major singles wins.

 She has been an inspiration to many since she won her first Grand Slam singles title at the 1999 US Open, beating then-world number one Martina Hingis to become the second African-American woman, after Althea Gibson in 1958, to win a major singles tournament.